 52 P: Yeah.
 It, uh–I went–uhhhhh, and I woke up immediately, you know.
 All I could see was him starting to fall from the top and *Ericka was still up there.
 Other than that, I was yawning from 9 to 10 o’clock.
 I was so tired I went to bed at 10 and fell asleep almost instantly and then woke up with that dream, you know, and then I was wide awake, tossing and turning, the rest of the night too.

-53 T: You asked me if I think dreams have any meaning.
+53 T: You asked me if ever I think dreams have any meaning.

 54 P: Yeah.

 55 T: Yes.
-I think they do and, uh–and I suggest you–since I’ve suggested to you that you tell whatever occurs to you, if a dream occurs to you, then that’s the thing to tell–just like you did.
+I think they do and, uh–and I suggested you–that you tell whatever occurs to you, if a dream occurs to you, then that’s the thing to tell–just like you did.

 56 P: Mmmm.

 57 T: And we have a particular way of working with dreams which is really very similar to just the general thing you do–say whatever comes to your mind.
 That is to say, you take the individual parts of the dream–and just say whatever they make you think of and sometimes that brings light on it. [comment]

 58 P: I thought maybe-